raspberrypilearning/getting-started-crumble/en/step_7.md

 ## Position servos

 For this section you will need a servo and leads to connect your servo to the Crumble controller.
-Servos come with three wires ending in a female [type] socket.
+Servos come with three wires ending in a 'male' plug, occasionally they have a small tab to stop them being plugged in the wrong way but most do not so you need to make sure they go in the right way round.

 ![Some position servos](images/servo_example.png)